The Amazing Race 22: Development and filming

 Los Angeles's Griffith Observatory was the starting line for the 22nd Amazing Race.

 Filming for this season took started on November 13, 2012.
 On November 18, the show traveled through Christchurch, New Zealand, before leaving for Bali the next day.
 Filming for this season concluded on December 7.
 The route spanned 30000 mi through five different continents, with first-time visits to French Polynesia and Northern Ireland.

 This season was broadcast in the mid-season of the 2012–13 TV schedule.
 In an interview with TV Guide, host Phil Keoghan revealed that the Double Your Money prize introduced in the previous season would not be included in season 22.
 Instead, the twist this season was that the winners of the first leg were awarded two Express Passes: one for themselves and another that had to be given to another team before the end of Leg 4.

 Dave O'Leary tore his Achilles tendon near the end of the second leg.
-Though he and his son, Connor, continued to race for another two legs with Dave being forced to use a medical boot, crutches, and a wheelchair while in airports, they chose to withdraw from the competition at the start of the fifth leg after Dave was advised by his physician to have surgery on his ankle within two weeks of the original injury.
-Though Dave and Connor traveled to Hanoi, Vietnam, with the remaining teams, they did not participate in any tasks in that leg; instead, they went directly to the Pit Stop to be formally eliminated.
+Though he and his son, Connor, continued to race for another two legs with Dave being forced to use a medical boot, crutches, and a wheelchair while in airports, they chose to withdraw from the race at the start of the fifth leg after Dave was advised by his physician to have surgery within two weeks of the original injury.
+Although Dave & Connor traveled to Hanoi, Vietnam, with the remaining teams, they did not participate in any tasks in that leg; instead, they went directly to the Pit Stop to be formally eliminated.
 Dave returned to the United States in time to have the surgery the day before filming of the season was completed and was able to be at the finish line.
 He and Connor returned to compete in season 24.

 The final episode was dedicated to David Gene Gibbs, a member of the camera crew, who died in a helicopter crash while filming a series for Discovery Channel.